DavidG7/DG_WOTScala/README.md

 Instructions:
--To run the program please run the GUIDriver for a GUI based application.
+To run the program please run the GUIDriver for a GUI based application.
 There is also an option to run the project as a text based application.
 To do this run the TextUIDriver.
 Both can be found under the Driver package

--The program will start but in order to login a mongo database must be set up.
+The program will start but in order to login a mongo database must be set up.
 A mongo script text file has been included which can be used to engineer the mongo collections and required documents in order to Log in.

--As both the TextBased and GUI based applications also make use of an SQL database, one of these will also need to be setup.
+As both the TextBased and GUI based applications also make use of an SQL database, one of these will also need to be setup.
 A SQL script folder has been included which can be used to engineer the required database.

 Login is;
 Username : JS117